ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 objectives:
 - "How to upload and view your bam file in IGV"
 - "Create a counts file to extract the number of reads that map within a gene, using featureCounts"
+keypoints:
+- "The SAM/BAM format is the end-result of a read alignment to a reference genome."
+- "With Samtools the aligments in the SAM/BAM files can be viewed, filtered and ordered"
+- "The aligments can be visualized in a genome using an genome viewer like IGV"
+- "The resulting `.bam` files are used to generate a count table for use in differential expression analyses."
 ---

 # 1. Table of Contents